techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 Which of the following statements are true?
 1)An abstract class may not have any final methods.
 2)A final class may not have any abstract methods.

-a.
-Only statement 1
+A. Only statement 1

-b.
-Only statement 2
+B. Only statement 2

-c.
-Both statement 1 and 2
+C. Both statement 1 and 2

-d.
+D.

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: